For students who entered the program before 2012, previous degree requirements can be found here.

 These are referred to as the undergraduate proficiency requirements.

 Students may be admitted with one or more deficiencies in the undergraduate proficiency requirements.
-It is expected that the student will complete the undergraduate proficiency requirements by the end of the first academic year of residence.
+It is expected that the student will complete the undergraduate proficiency requirements by the end of their PhD degree.
 This deadline may be extended by approval of the Graduate Advisors Committee of the Graduate Group.

 GGCS offers Plan B as described under Section 520 in the Davis Division Academic Senate Regulations.
 Plan B specifies a three member (minimum) dissertation committee, an optional final oral examination (made on an individual student basis by the dissertation committee), and an exit seminar.